ElektraInitiative/libelektra/src/plugins/glob/README.md

 In `config/needs`, the plugin declares which keys should obtain which metadata.
 If the glob expression starts
-with a slash, the contract checker will automatically prepend the mount point.
+with a slash, the contract checker will automatically prepend the mountpoint.

 For example, the hosts plugin contract contains: